Converseabyss/XIVLoot/xivloot/readme.md

 # Program to help with FFA BIS w/ Loot Lockout system

-## Here is my statics rules for this loot distro
+## Here is my statics rules for this loot system

 ### What does FFA BIS mean?
 If a BIS item drops for you, you have the ability to roll for it.